 Dr. Barrett was featured on the Mind & Life podcast episode Your Emotions Aren’t What You Think.

-Sheila Kinkade is a writer and Advancement Strategist with the Mind & Life Institute.
-A communications professional and filmmaker, she has 25 years of experience helping nonprofit, corporate, and public sector clients tell the human story driving their social change work.
-Sheila co-produced Cafeteria Man, a documentary about school food reform, and co-authored Our Time is Now: Young People Changing the World.
-She received an MS from Columbia University’s School of Journalism and BA in English/Political Science from Duke University.
+Sheila Kinkade develops communications strategies and stewards foundation relationships to advance Mind & Life’s mission.
+A communications professional and former filmmaker, she has 30 years of experience helping nonprofit, corporate, and public sector clients tell the human story driving their social change work.
+Sheila co-produced Cafeteria Man, an award-winning documentary about school food reform, co-authored Our Time is Now: Young People Changing the World, and is the author of four nonfiction children’s books celebrating our world as a shared home She received an MS from Columbia University’s School of Journalism and BA in English/Political Science from Duke University.
 Sheila loves a good story, walks in nature, and learning from other cultures.

 Dr. Ed Taylor is vice provost and dean of Undergraduate Academic Affairs at the University of Washington where he oversees educational opportunities that advance and deepen the undergraduate academic experience.
 A professor in the College of Education, his research interests include the moral dimensions of education, leadership in education and social justice.
 His Ph.D. is from the UW.